Saksham-verma28/HTML-CSS-and-JS-practice-question/README.md

-Here is some HTML,CSS and JS practice question of University based exams.
+Here are some HTML,CSS and JS practice question of University based exams.